raspberrypilearning/getting-started-scratch/en/step_12.md

 - You can use your Scratch Backpack to store costumes, sprites, sounds, and scripts that you want to copy between projects.

-- You can only access your own Backpack, and must be logged in to your Scratch account to use it.
+- You can only access your own Backpack, and you must be logged in to your Scratch account to use it.

 - To open your Backpack, click on the **Backpack** tab at the bottom of the screen.